MicrosoftDocs/security/zero-trust/apply-zero-trust-azure-services-overview.md

 # Overview – Apply Zero Trust principles to Azure services

-This series of articles help you apply the principles of Zero Trust to your services in Microsoft Azure using a multi-disciplinary methodology.
+This series of articles helps you apply the principles of Zero Trust to your services in Microsoft Azure using a multi-disciplinary methodology.
 Zero Trust is a security strategy.
 It is not a product or a service, but an approach in designing and implementing the following set of security principles:

 - Verify explicitly
 - Use least privileged access